cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 ### How tests relate

+\alert{Unit tests}

-- *Unit tests* are at the bottom of the hierarchy, and directly test small parts of the system created during *system implementation*.
+- Directly test small parts of the system created during system implementation.

-  They should have the properties we said all good unit tests should have (independent, quick to run), and should be run frequently as a project progresses. (e.g. for every change we make to a class)
+- Should have properties we said all good unit tests should have (independent, quick to run)
+- Should be run frequently
+  as a project progresses. (e.g. for every change we make to a class)

 ### How tests relate

-- *Integration tests* are in the middle of the hierarchy.
+\alert{Integration tests}

-  They test whether two or more components interoperate properly.
+- Test whether two or more components interoperate properly.

-  They focus on the flow of data and/or control between components, and often will test for properties implied by the system *design*.
+- Focus on the flow of data and/or control between components.
+- Often will test for properties implied by the system *design*.

-  They often are run less frequently than unit tests -- e.g. if a unit is being changed, we might run integration tests once the unit tests are passing.
+- Run less frequently than unit tests -- e.g. if a unit is being changed, we might run integration tests once the unit tests are passing.

+\alert{Higher-level tests}

-- Higher-level tests -- system tests and subsystem tests of various sorts, perhaps including acceptance tests -- usually take more effort to set up, and are run fewer times (perhaps just once, in the case of acceptance tests).
+- System tests and subsystem tests of various sorts, perhaps including acceptance tests
+- Usually take more
+  effort to set up, and are run fewer times (perhaps just once, in the case of acceptance tests).